Create an Enumeration Property

 11. Click Add on the Add New Property page.

 The "Default Values", "Validation Rules", and "Visibility" fields of Visual Form Editor only work with an enumeration property's index and not its actual value.
-You cannot use the value in functions such as if, concat, or in various operators.
+You can't use the value in functions such as if, concat, or in various operators.
 If feasible, you can try setting the same string for both, the value and index for the properties you must use in the "Default Values", "Validation Rules", and "Visibility" fields.